Use of health data in RDI activities

 The models and usage options for the smooth use of data are taking shape.

-The projects will collect experiences of the use of data and seek new practical solutions.
+The projects collected experiences of the use of data and sought new practical solutions.

-The projects were launched as part of the Health data 2030 project, which has already ended, and the final pilots will be completed as part of the new Well-being solutions project.
+The projects were launched as part of the Health data 2030 project, which had already ended, and the final pilots were completed as part of the Well-being solutions project.

 Results